 The end of phase 3 is also a good time to start looking ahead to link building and seeing if there are any easy links we could acquire without too much work.

-We can’t create industry-specific content for our clients (they know their industries better than we do), but we can brainstorm the overall Content Strategy and specific post ideas, interview them to generate material, edit blogs posts, and provide ongoing feedback and encouragement.
+Our clients obviously know their industries better than we do, but we can brainstorm the overall Content Strategy and specific post ideas, interview them to generate material, edit blogs posts, and provide ongoing feedback and encouragement.